PaisleyMeadow/transboise/content/about.md

 For privacy reasons, several of them do not want to be named in a public manner.

-Volunteer coordination is done by Ezra Howell, while booking is managed by Peyton Shollenbarger and others.
+Volunteer coordination is done by Ezra Howell, while booking is managed by Peyton Shollenbarger and Idris Aylin.

 Our finances are managed by our Treasurer, Valerie.